Fee, Fi, Fo, Fum, and Phooey

-Mission
+Mission and trip

 Apollo 17 launched December 7, 1972, and returned to Earth on December 19.
-The Biological Cosmic Ray Experiment (BIOCORE) carried the five pocket mice (Perognathus longimembris), a species chosen for the experiment because they had well documented biological responses.
-Some advantages of the species included their small size, ease of maintenance in an isolated state (requiring no drinking water for the expected duration of the mission and producing highly concentrated waste), and their proven capability of withstanding environmental stress.
+The Biological Cosmic Ray Experiment (BIOCORE) carried the five pocket mice (Perognathus longimembris), a species chosen for the experiment due to being capable of producing water metabolically, resilient to expected mission temperatures and partial pressures, and capable of surviving expected relative humidity among other aspects.
+Additional supplemental advantages included the species small size, self-sufficiency in an isolated state, and producing highly concentrated waste.